Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning: Multi-Robot Multi-Goal Path Planning

 \subsection{Preliminaries}

-Before formalizing the problem, we introduce the components that are required: The tasks, the concept of a mode, and the state space that we plan in.
+To formalize the problem, we first introduce the notion of tasks, the concept of a mode, and the space that we plan in.
 We follow the work from Thomason et al. \cite{thomason_ral22}, and generalize it to multiple robots.
 Compared to \cite{thomason_ral22}, task sequencing and allocation happens implicitly in the planning.
+Refer to \cref{fig:illustration} for an informal schematic of what tasks are, and how the task assignment changes over time.